tony-o/tony-o.github.io/articles/20231212-thoughts-on-coding-interviews-in-the-era-of-gpt.md

 An interesting option is generating prompts during the interview and using that as an interview starter.
 The prompt:

 ```
-i want you to act a technical programming interviewing assistant, we're going to be interviewing a senior engineer in python i'd like you to generate 50 lines of code with two difficult to spot bugs and provide a solution to those bugs
+i want you to act as technical programming interviewing assistant, we're going
+to be interviewing a senior engineer in python i'd like you to generate 50
+lines of code with two difficult to spot bugs and provide a solution to those
+bugs
 ```

 The result: